-In June 2016, our mortgage servicing subsidiary, Aurora Financial Group, Inc., or Aurora, entered into a joint marketing recapture agreement with Freedom Mortgage.
-Pursuant to this agreement, Freedom Mortgage will attempt to refinance certain mortgage loans sub-serviced by Freedom Mortgage and underlying Aurora's portfolio of mortgage servicing rights, or MSRs, as directed by Aurora.
-If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
-Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
-The agreement had an initial term of one year, subject to automatic renewals of one year each and is subject to termination by either party upon 60 days prior notice.
-All new loans must qualify for sale to Fannie Mae or Freddie Mac or pooling with Ginnie Mae, as applicable, and meet other conditions set forth in the agreement.
-During the year ended December 31, 2017, MSRs on 116 loans with an aggregate UPB of approximately \$27.6 million had been received from Freedom Mortgage which generated approximately \$43,000 in fees due to Freedom Mortgage.
+In June 2016, our mortgage servicing subsidiary, Aurora Financial Group, Inc ("Aurora"), entered into a joint marketing recapture agreement with Freedom Mortgage.
+Pursuant to this agreement, Freedom Mortgage refinanced certain mortgage loans sub-serviced by Freedom Mortgage and underlying Aurora's portfolio of mortgage servicing rights ("MSRs"), as directed by Aurora.
+This agreement will terminate upon the termination of the subservicing agreement with Freedom Mortgage.
+During the year ended December 31, 2018, MSRs on 98 loans with an aggregate unpaid principal balance of approximately \$21.5 million had been received from Freedom Mortgage which generated approximately \$32,000 in fees due to Freedom Mortgage.